If you are interested in attending a Career Technical Education conference and require Perkins funding, please follow the procedure below:

 As of June 27, 2017:

-Per AB 1887, the State of CA will not fund out of state to eight states that do not support LGBT rights.
+Per AB 1887, the State of CA will not fund out of state to travel requests to states that do not support LGBT rights.

 Until further notice, please do not submit Out of State Requests that involve conferences/meetings, etc. that are located in the affected states.
 However, please note the following exceptions below: